newjersey/navigator.business.nj.gov/content/src/fundings/clean-tech-research.md

   certain costs.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Clean Tech Research & Development (R&D) Voucher Program helps New Jersey early-stage clean tech and clean energy companies offset the cost of accessing core facilities, equipment, and makerspaces at participating New Jersey universities or federal labs for R&D.
+  The Clean Tech Research & Development (R&D) Voucher Program helps you, as a New Jersey early-stage clean tech or clean energy company, offset the cost of accessing core facilities, equipment, and maker spaces at participating New Jersey universities or federal labs for R&D.

 callToActionLink: https://www.njeda.com/cleantechvoucher/
 callToActionText: Learn more
 fundingType: grant